 What we don't do

 Masterline does not make hot vacuum-formed sheet plastic molds.
-After awhile, the sheet molds will start being problems for soap makers.
-For this reason, Masterline decided from very early beginnings to produce a high-quality silicone soap mold -- a mold which will last for years.
+After a while, the sheet molds will start being problems for soap makers.
+For this reason, Masterline decided from early beginnings to produce a high-quality silicone soap mold -- a mold which will last for years.

 Masterline does not use polyurethane RTV rubber to make your production molds.
 We learned quite early in our beginning, that the finished soap bars would adhere tenaciously to the polyurethane rubber.
 No amount of cleaning or use of mold releases could prevent the finished soap bars from sticking.
 The mold soon builds up a scale-like residue which is hard to remove.
 The silicone rubber gives a clean release thus eliminating any soap-scale build up.

 The construction of your silicone rubber molds

-Our team at Masterline takes great pride in constructing your silicone molds.
-We know your molds are going to last a long time, so we better get it right the first time.
+Our team at Masterline takes extraordinary pride in constructing your silicone molds.
+We know your molds are going to last a long time.
 Your molds are built on a square or rectangle platforms which gives each soap bar cavity great stability.
-Your silicone molds are cast a thicker bottom (more silicone) to reduce 'snaking'.
-Your molds are un-like any press molded silicone cup cake mold offered in the box stores.
+Your silicone molds are cast with a thicker bottom (more silicone) to reduce 'snaking'.
 These molds could 'snake' as there is no support or stability in this type of mold.
 As there is little or no support, there may be miss-shaped soap bars as finished products.
 Your molds are not made of hardware store silicone that comes in a tube.
+Your molds are un-like any press molded silicone cupcake molds offered in the box stores.

 Free Trade Agreements